smita-deshmane/Bike-Share-Data-Analysis/README.md

 #### Cleaning and Manipulation
+While cleaning the data, following steps were taken:
-* I checked for duplicates and there were none.
-All ride_id were all unique.
+* First, I checked for duplicates and there were none.
-* Then, I looked at the bike types (rideable_type) and user type (membership_type) to check for distinct values, spelling errors, and trailing or leading space.
-No inconsistency was detected.
+* Then, I looked at the bike types (rideable_type) and user type (membership_type) to detect any inconsistencies with the string data.
+No inconsistencies found.
 * The member_casual column has only values: member and casual.
 There were no changes made to the column.
 * To answer the business question, I created a column named "trip_duration" showing the duration of the ride in minutes and "season" for adding the season according to the month of the year.
 * I explored the data to see the minimum, average, and maximum ride duration.
-I noticed there were negative values in the "trip_duration" column, this is an error and needs to be fixed.
-I removed the rows with negative durations.
+I noticed there were negative values in the "trip_duration" column, I removed the rows with negative durations.

 ### Analysis